engrmahabub/wee/syntax/syntax.md

 **Examples:**
 ```
-; define a constant that can't change it's value
+-- define a constant that can't change it's value
 con pi:= 3.14

-; establis a let region for multiple variables
+-- establis a let region for multiple variables
-let a   ∈ Z ;Integer
+let a   ∈ Z --Integer
-let x,y ∈ R ;Double
+let x,y ∈ R --Double
-let q,p ∈ L ;Logic
+let q,p ∈ L --Logic

-;using modifier operators
+--using modifier operators
-set a := 10  ; modify value of a
+set a := 10  -- modify value of a
-set a += 1   ; increment value of a-
+set a += 1   -- increment value of a-
-set a -= 1   ; decrement value of a
+set a -= 1   -- decrement value of a

-; modify two variables using one constant
+-- modify two variables using one constant
-set q, p := True  ; modify value of q
+set q, p := True  -- modify value of q
-set x, y := 10.5  ; modify value of x and y
+set x, y := 10.5  -- modify value of x and y

-;modify several variables in a single line
+--modify several variables in a single line
 set a := 11, q := False, x,y := 20.15
 ```